BSc Social Policy with Criminology (LM49)

 Course structure

-Years two and three allow you to explore your interests in greater depth through a wide range of optional units which focus on contemporary, real-world social and political issues.
-Students may also choose a work placement option in the second year, providing the opportunity to gain employment-related skills and experience in an organisation connected to your studies.
+Your second and third years allow you to explore your interests in greater depth through a wide range of optional units which focus on contemporary, real-world social and political issues.
+You may also choose a work placement unit in the second year, providing the opportunity to gain employment-related skills and experience in an organisation connected to your studies.

 The final-year dissertation is an opportunity to choose a topic for in-depth investigation and independent work.